Spall: Exfoliation

 Exfoliation (or onion skin weathering) is the gradual removing of spall due to the cyclic increase and decrease in the temperature of the surface layers of the rock.
 Rocks do not conduct heat well, so when they are exposed to extreme heat, the outermost layer becomes much hotter than the rock underneath causing differential thermal expansion.
 This differential expansion causes sub-surface shear stress, in turn causing spalling.
 Extreme temperature change, such as forest fires, can also cause spalling of rock.
 This mechanism of weathering causes the outer surface of the rock to fall off in thin fragments, sheets or flakes, hence the name exfoliation or onion skin weathering.

 Salt spalling

 Salt spalling is a specific type of weathering which occurs in porous building materials, such as brick, natural stone, tiles and concrete.
 Dissolved salt is carried through the material in water and crystallizes inside the material near the surface as the water evaporates.
 As the salt crystals expand this builds up shear stresses which break away spall from the surface.

-Some engineers believe that porous building materials can be protected against salt spalling by treatment with penetrating sealants which are hydrophobic (water repellent) and will penetrate deeply enough to keep water with dissolved salts well away from the surface.
-Great care and expert advice must be consulted, however, to ensure that any coating is compatible with the substrate in terms of breathability (ability to allow the release of vapours from inside while preventing water intrusion), or other serious problems can be created.

-Chimneys show spalling damage before other portions of buildings because they are more exposed to the elements.